prahladyeri/distroverify/docs/index.rst

 Supported Distros
 ====================

-The following distros are supported so far and the list keeps growing in the newer versions.
+The following distros are supported so far and the list keeps growing.
 It all depends on whether or not the distros maintain a standard convention in naming their urls for hashes.

 	* Supported distros:
 		* Ubuntu - All family (except ``ubuntu-server`` because they no longer provide checksums for older versions)
-		* Debian - Live and DVD versions
+		* Debian (Live & DVD)
 		* Linux Mint
 		* OpenSUSE LEAP
+		* Fedora (Live & netinst)

 Installation
 ===========================